USDAForestService/fs-open-forest-platform/README.md

 VCAP service values for Pay.Gov need to be updated for production deploy. {token_url} and {client_url} need to be supplied by Pay.Gov.
 To mock Pay.Gov integration use the values in the VCAP example.

+#### SMTP relay configuration for sending emails

+The current configuration implements email via google smtp relay.
+Follow the documentation at https://support.google.com/a/answer/2956491?hl=en to set up your google SMTP relay.

+Authentication is set up to support whitelisted IP addresses that are allowed to send emails, so no SMTP authentication is required.

+The `smtpserver` value in your VCAP_SERVICES should be `smtp-relay.gmail.com`

 ### Frontend Development